JuliaBooks/Books.jl/docs/contents/getting-started.md

 - parenthetical: [@orwell1945animal]

 For other citation styles from the [citation-style-language](https://github.com/citation-style-language/styles), users have to manually specify the author in the in-text citations.
-The `template.docx` refers to an APA style too.